-Higher-Income Chapter 13.
-Chapter 13 can also be a good solution for people who do not qualify for Chapter 7 bankruptcy because their incomes are too high.
+Chapter 13 can be a good solution for people who do not qualify for Chapter 7 bankruptcy because their incomes are too high.
 However, it is not limited to high-income earners.
 Chapter 13 can help many wage earners save their property and get back on track financially.
 See below for some of the benefits of Chapter 13.

 Although Chapter 13 is designed for individuals, it can sometimes help sole proprietors of small businesses weather tough economic times by stretching out payments to creditors.
-(Incorporated businesses wishing to restucture debt must file under Chapter 11 or its Subchapter 5.)
+(Incorporated businesses wishing to restructure debt must file under Chapter 11 or its Subchapter 5.)

 The initial process is similar to Chapter 7 in that you must file a petition, schedules, and other documents detailing your financial situation.
-However, under Chapter 13, you also submit a plan showing how much you will pay each month, how long it will take, and how much each creditor will get.
+However, you also submit a Chapter 13 plan showing how much you will pay each month, how long the plan will take, and how much creditors will get.

 The typical Chapter 13 plan is 36 to 60 months.
 If your income is below the Pennsylvania state median, you may submit a 36-month rather than a 60-month plan.
 Your payment is determined by your disposable income, which is the income left after paying allowable expenses (e.g., housing, utilities, etc.).

 To qualify for Chapter 13, you must show that you have sufficient regular income to pay back at least a portion of your debt.
-However, because you are not necessarily required to pay back your unsecured creditors at 100%, you may not need as much income as you believe to use Chapter 13 to save your home, vehicle, or other property.
+However, because you are not necessarily required to pay back your unsecured creditors at 100%, you may not need as much income as you believe to use Chapter 13.